-Living in the 🏔 Pays du Mont-Blanc, you surely have some 🌳 woodland or green space within 1km, so here are some ideas for 🌳 nature-inspired activities for your next outing!
+Living in the 🏔 Pays du Mont-Blanc, we always have some 🌳 woodland or green space nearby, so here are some ideas for 🌳 nature-inspired activities for your next outing!

 1. Build a CABANE

 We don’t all live near 🌳 woodland with copious branches available to make a solid cabane, but if you do . . . this activity will keep your brood amused for a while!

 We built a cabane in the 🌳 woods of La Pesse (above Sallanches) a few years ago, and it is still standing, as we keep adding to it!
 Look out for it if you are ever there, or leave us a message to say you have been!